sudorandom/kmcd.dev/content/posts/2025/encryption-vs-compression/index.md

 draft: true
 ---

 Compression shrinks data, encryption obfuscates it.
-The order you apply them isn’t trivial.
+The order you apply them isn't simple.
 Get it wrong and you waste CPU, storage, and bandwidth.

 {{< bigtext >}}**Always compress first, then encrypt.**{{< /bigtext >}}

 In backups, data pipelines, secure transport, or any place where performance matters, picking the wrong order will waste a lot of resources needlessly.
 I often ask this exact question during interviews.
-The question reveals more than just memorization of trivia; it shows whether they possess a fundamental understanding of how compression and encryption actually work under the hood.
+The question reveals more than just memorization of trivia; it shows whether they truly understand how compression and encryption work.

 ### Why the order matters

-The reason "encrypt then compress" is a terrible idea comes down to the opposing goals of the two operations.
+The reason "encrypt then compress" is a terrible idea is due to the opposing goals of the two operations.

-**Compression tools are pattern-finders.** A tool like `gzip` hunts for repeated sequences in your file—like a recurring log message or timestamp—and replaces those long strings with tiny references.
-It thrives on order and predictability.
+**Compression tools are pattern-finders.** A tool like `gzip` hunts for repeated sequences in your file, like a recurring log message or timestamp, and replaces those long strings with tiny references.
+It works best with order and predictability.

 **Encryption tools are pattern-destroyers.** The goal of a strong encryption algorithm (like AES) is to scramble your orderly data into high-entropy, random-looking noise.
 A perfectly encrypted file should have no predictable patterns.

 So, if you **encrypt first**, you're feeding random noise to a compression tool that thrives on patterns.
-It finds none, gives up, and the file barely shrinks (or it might even get slightly larger).
+It finds none, gives up, and the file barely shrinks (or might even get slightly larger).

 But if you **compress first**, the algorithm gets to work on the raw, patterned data.
 It shrinks it way down. *Then* you encrypt the much smaller result.

-### Let's get hands-on
+### Let's try it out

-Talk is cheap, so let's run a small experiment to demonstrate what happens when you get the order wrong.
-We’ll run both pipelines side by side so you can see exactly how the output sizes change.
-We can prove this in about thirty seconds with standard command-line tools you probably already have installed.
+Instead of just talking about it, let's run a small experiment to demonstrate what happens when you get the order wrong.
+We'll run both pipelines side by side so you can see how the output sizes change.
+We can prove this in about thirty seconds with standard command-line tools you likely already have installed.
 We'll use `gzip` for compression and `gpg` for encryption.
-For the `gpg` commands, you'll be prompted for a passphrase—just use something simple like "test" for this demo.

 First, we need some data to play with.
-Log files are a perfect candidate since they're so repetitive.
+Log files are perfect candidates since they're so repetitive.
 Instead of using a real system log, we'll generate our own super-compressible file.

 ```bash
 # Create a dummy log file that's roughly 6MB.